Medicare

 1.)
 Original Medicare includes Hospital (Part A) and Medical (Part B) insurance.
 To add drug coverage, you can add Part D. Additionally, adding a Medicare Supplement Insurance (Medigap) policy will help lower your out-of-pocket costs.

 2.)
 Medicare Advantage (Part C) is an alternative to Original Medicare, and is purchased through private insurance companies.
-These plans include Part A, Part B, and usually Part D. Most plans have additional benefits— hearing, vision, dental, and more.
+These plans include Part A, Part B, and usually Part D. Most plans have additional benefits — hearing, vision, dental, and more.

-You can change your Medicare coverage during the Medicare Open Enrollment Period or during the Medicare Advantage Open Enrollment Period.
+You can change your Medicare coverage during the Medicare Open Enrollment Period or the Medicare Advantage Open Enrollment Period.

-Medicare: How do I Make a Choice?
+How Do I Make a Choice?

 There are many choices when it comes to picking a Medicare plan that works for you.
 See below to get a high level summary of Part A, Part B, Medicare Advantage (Part C), and Part D. You'll see information such as what the plan covers, what it costs, and how to enroll.